 "And what is it that I'm supposed to do.
 You've never told me.
 No one has told me, well, anything."

 "It’s simple Dennis.
 Your new existence is protect someone.
 A task y’all be specifically suited to do.
 Only a few got the gift such as you.
 I, ...
 I ain’t ever felt," And here he stops, unable to continue.
 He turns away from me.
 For the first time, I think I feel something from him.
 Jealousy.
 He continues.
 "I ain’t ever felt the gift this strong in someone before.
 When we met, I told you we, people like you and I, protect important people.
 You agreed.
 I suppose you were a bit drunk that morning and don’t remember.
 So, the question is, you okay with this?"

 "Important people Dennis."

 "How?
 I'm not trained in Kung Fu.
 I really can't and don't want to shoot a gun.
 And certainly not at someone.
 I guess I don't understand."

 He smiles.
-The first real smile.
 Nodding his head, he begins again.
-"Dennis, all you gotta to do is travel round the country, at times, other countries.
+"Dennis, all you gotta do is travel around the country, at times, other countries.
 Stand near someone.
-Purty simple.
-Ya’lls awareness, your specific gift, that’s what we want.
+Pretty simple.
+Your awareness, your gift, that’s what we want.
 What we need.
-You'll be able to detect those emotions from someone, and we don't mean hate.
-But when someone wants to kill a man, and has a plan to do so.
-That sort of hatred will be why you're there.
-To feel within someone out inna crowd, across the street, somewhere close by.
-With murder in their heart, preparing to act.
-That's somethin you’re capable of doin.
-That's why you're here."
+Y’all can detect emotions from someone, and I don’t mean hate.
+When someone wants to kill a man, and has a plan to do so.
+Murder.
+That sort of hatred is why we need you.
+To feel within someone out in crowds, across the street, somewhere close by.
+With murder in their heart.
+That's something you’re capable of doing."